 Patients may benefit from conversations with providers or a public awareness campaign designed to inform individuals and families about palliative care options.
-Federal and private sector investment in a major social marketing campaign could help address this issue.45
+Federal and private sector investment in a major social marketing campaign could help address this issue.47 chronic diseases such as diabetes and heart disease may potentially be less engaged in their treatment which can have a negative impact on the effectiveness of palliative care.

 Key informants and clinical experts noted that early engagement with patients is crucial.
 This may be easier with some patient populations than others.
-One participant noted that the success of palliative care in the field of oncology is partially due to the nature of the disease.
+One participant noted that the success of palliative care in oncology is partially due to the nature of the disease.
 When a patient is diagnosed with cancer, they know they are sick and are typically committed to a care plan.
-Patients with other chronic diseases such as diabetes and heart disease were characterized in discussion as potentially less engaged which can have a negative impact on the effectiveness of palliative care.
+Patients with other